Cape Leveque

-Cape Leveque is at the northernmost tip of the Dampier Peninsula in the Kimberley region of Western Australia.
-Cape Leveque is 240 km (via the Cape Leveque Road) north of Broome, and is remote with few facilities.
+Cape Leveque or Cape Lévêque is at the northernmost tip of the Dampier Peninsula in the Kimberley region of Western Australia.
+Cape Leveque is 240 km via the Cape Leveque Road north of Broome, and is remote with few facilities.
 Nevertheless, the Cape's sandy beaches are attracting an increasing number of visitors.
+It was named by Captain Nicolas Baudin after his hydrographer, Pierre Lévêque.